microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 <span id="compensator"><a name="compensator"> </a></span>

-#### __Compensator__
+#### __Compensator Settings__

-Since the plant frequency response is single pole system it is sufficient to use voltage mode control to compensate for the plant, using a 2P2Z compensator.
+Since the plant frequency response is single pole system, it is sufficient to use voltage mode control to compensate for the plant, using a 2P2Z compensator.

 [Digital Compensator Design Tool](https://www.microchip.com/developmenttools/ProductDetails/DCDT), abbreviated to DCDT, was used to design the 2P2Z compensator.